StarGazingHomies/Pathcrafter/README.md

 By doing so, movement can occur at any angle and will heavily reduce the travel time of the planned path.

+Note:
+- The mod tries to find a "good enough" solution, **not** _the most_ optimal one.
-Note that this mod carries a heavy performance penalty over alternatives.
+- This mod carries a heavy performance penalty over alternatives.
 The mod is not aimed at botting.
-It is meant to be a tool for general navigation without elytra or for set seed speedrunners.
+It is meant to be a tool for general navigation without elytra or potentially for set seed speedrunners.

 The following have been implemented: